The Sheboygan Press

 The Sheboygan Press is a daily newspaper based in Sheboygan, Wisconsin, United States.
-It is one of a number of newspapers in the state of Wisconsin owned by Gannett, including the Milwaukee Journal Sentinel, Green Bay Press-Gazette and Appleton's The Post-Crescent, along with the nearby Herald Times Reporter of Manitowoc.
+It is one of a number of newspapers in the state of Wisconsin owned by USA Today Co., including the Milwaukee Journal Sentinel, Green Bay Press-Gazette and Appleton's The Post-Crescent, along with the nearby Herald Times Reporter of Manitowoc.
 The Sheboygan Press is primarily distributed in Sheboygan County.

 The Sheboygan Press also publishes the Shoreline Chronicle, a free shopper paper, the Citizen, a weekly free "best-of" edition of the Press, Moxie, which features articles and news about senior citizens, and the Today's Real Estate local realty listings magazine.

 History

 The Sheboygan Press began on December 17, 1907, with the first edition of The Sheboygan Daily Press.
 At the time the area was mainly dominated by the local German language newspapers in line with the city's heavy German immigrant population, which was the main source of news in the community until after World War I and the rise of Americanization, when eventually the Press ended up the lone English-language publication in the community through a line of mergers and foldings of other papers.
 Daily would be removed from the nameplate as time went on.

 Eventually the paper enlisted the financial help of Charles H. Weisse, a Sheboygan Falls businessman and congressman, who hired Charles E. Broughton as editor in 1908.
 Ownership was shared with the Bowler family, who had invested in the paper in 1912.
 The Press grew in circulation over the decades, outgrowing three older buildings already existing downtown before moving into their current purpose-built building at the intersection of Center Avenue and North 7th Street in 1925.
 Broughton's influence remains in the community, with the north side road along the Lake Michigan shoreline named Broughton Drive in his honor as part of campaigns by him and his wife and the paper for beautification of the community.

 In 1927, the newspaper founded radio station WHBL (1330), which remained with the company until the 1950s.